-Photo 3: Looking south across the area to be rezoned.
-The trees include those in the cluster marked 5-13 in the enviro-dynamics report.
+Photo 3.
+Looking south across the area to be rezoned.
+The trees include those in the cluster marked 6-15 in the enviro-dynamics report.

-Photo 4: Looking down the land acquired through adverse passession which will be record from General Residential to Low Density Residential and Environmental Living to the south.
+Photo 4: Looking down the land acquired through adverse passession which will be rezoned from General Residential to Low Density Residential and Environmental Living to the south.

-Photo 5: Looking down the access way on the land zaned General Residential which is being acquired through adverse possession.
+Photo 5: Looking down the access way on the land zoned General Residential which is being acquired through adverse possession.